Tax Planning During Tax Preparation Season with Corey Hulstein

 “Let’s look at what the calendar looks like early in the year and figure out what your budget and finances look like and what the markets are doing.
 Let’s evaluate all our options early in the year and put a plan in place.
 Later in the year, we’ll check in on how that plan is doing.” – Corey Hulstein

 Oftentimes, tax planning can be an afterthought for CPAs during tax preparation season because they’re so busy preparing tax returns.
 That’s not the case for our CPAs, though, because we understand how important it is to do tax planning for our clients during tax preparation season or any other time of year.
-We’re fortunate to have formed a strategic partnership with Retirement Tax Services so that our CPAs have the time to focus on tax planning year round.
 We want to look at tax planning strategies for clients that can help them not only in that year, but several years down the road.

 Reviewing your multi-year tax planning strategy is one of the annual items that we have listed on our 2023 Retirement Planning Calendar.
 It also includes several important dates to be aware of that can impact your retirement, so download your copy below.